-On behalf of South Tampa Law Group posted in divorce on Thursday, August 18, 2016.
+On behalf of North Tampa Legal Group posted in divorce on Thursday, August 18, 2016.

 People today move half as much as they did 50 years ago, but for years, demographers have been stumped as to why.
 The usual explanation has been that it is related to the economy, but one University of Connecticut professor who decided to study the problem found that economic fluctuations did not affect a steadily-declining rate of migration.
 After looking at several other potential causes, he found that for parents in Florida and throughout the country, a higher divorce rate and child custody responsibilities kept many of them in the same place.

 Other potential causes the professor examined included an aging population and home ownership rates, but he found that neither had a particular impact on migration.
 He then turned to demographic data provided by the University of Michigan’s Panel Study of Income Dynamics, which collects data going back to 1968, to reach his conclusions.

 While divorce rates have risen over the past 50 years, this is not the only reason for the shift.
 In the past, divorced families were often less connected.
 Mothers might get custody and fathers might move away and see their children at certain times of the year.
 With the present trend toward greater involvement from both parents and shared custody, parents are much less likely to move out of state because it might limit access to their children.